cindidong/DH110/Assignments/1/README.md

 # DH110 Assignment 1: Heuristic Evaluation by Cindi Dong
 ## Music Theory
 I had originally planned to do my analysis on two music/beat composition websites, as I am interested in how music is created.
-However, I found most of these websites required some basic music theory knowledge to begin with through this process.
+However, I found most of these websites required some basic music theory knowledge to begin with.
 I don't know much about music, so I thought it would be better for me to focus on music theory for beginners instead.
 Thus, the purpose of my project is to provide a clean, easy to understand website to learn music theory.
 To do, I will analyze two music theory websites through the lens of [Jakob Nielson's usability heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/) and [Nielsen Norman Group's severity ratings for usability problems](https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/).
 Both of these websites were found through a simple Google search for music theory.
 ## Website 1: [Method Behind the Music](https://method-behind-the-music.com/)
 ### About
 I found Method Behind the Music through a Google search for music theory, similar to how the target audience of mid-aged men might find it.
 It is a simple website aimed at teaching music theory for all skill levels.
 In addition to this, they also have information on instruments and music history.
 The website has a table of contents on the left side, where the user can navigate to the lesson they need.